 Over a hundred students strong, the Ph.D. program affords students close professional contact with and guidance from a diverse graduate faculty distinguished in its commitment to both teaching and research.
 All doctorates in English have a foundation in studies of British and American language and literature, thus Ph.D. students receive a broad education in the discipline that prepares them to teach effectively at any college level and provides the background for advanced research in their areas of particular expertise (see Concentrations).
 With the help of faculty mentors, students have the flexibility to fashion a course of study, comprehensive examinations, and dissertation research both in these concentrations and in such specialized areas as critical theory, African American literature, women's folklore and literature, and children's literature.

 Applicants to the doctoral program in English should normally possess an M.A. degree in English or American literature or a closely allied field.
 When applying, they must submit:

 All application materials, with the exception of creative writing samples, should be sent directly to the Graduate School, the University of Louisiana at Lafayette, Lafayette, LA 70504-4610.
-For Fall admission, the deadline for submitting all materials is 1 March if the prospective student is seeking assistantship support (15 February for Fellowships).
+For Fall admission, the deadline for submitting all materials is 15 February for students seeking support.
 For those not seeking support, applications and supporting documents must be submitted at least 30 days before the beginning of the semester for which admission is sought, and at least 90 days for applications from foreign countries.
 The Graduate School will notify applicants of its decision after receiving all required credentials.
 The department will notify applicants of assistantship and fellowship decisions.